exponea/exponea-android-sdk/Documentation/PUSH.md

 ## Troubleshooting
 In case of push notifications not working for you, these are frequent issues with the most likely solutions.

-### Push notifications are not working correctly for Xiaomi Redmi devices
+### Push notifications do not open the app after clicking on the notification on Xiaomi Redmi devices

 Xiaomi MIUI is handling battery optimization in its own way and can sometimes affect the behavior of push notifications.
 If battery optimization is on for devices with MIUI, it can make push notifications stop showing or not working after the click.
 Unfortunately, there is nothing we can do on our end to prevent this, but you can try this to solve the issues: